 Distant Shores III - by Discovery Yachts

-Here's an early interior plan for the new Distant Shores 485.
+Here's an early interior plan for the new Distant Shores 485 (now called a Southerly 480).
 We're very excited she is now starting build at Discovery Yachts in Southampton.
 The raised nav station allows piloting from below decks, and the raised saloon means great views from the main table.
 The large aft cabin has an en suite head and separate shower.
 Forward is a double bunk cabin, great for passage making, and then a large double forward.
 The galley is aft near the bottom of the companionway, a great feature we enjoyed on Two-Step (our first boat) but missed on Distant Shores 1 & 2.

 A mainsheet traveller on an arch keeps the cockpit clear.
 Twin wheels make for great steering positions under any point of sail.

 Missing from this rendering is the Solent Rig which will be standard on the Distant Shores 485.
 This means two headsails close together.
 It has a large overlapping genoa and a smaller self-tacking jib (shown).
 This is a standard feature on all Discovery yachts.
 We have enjoyed having the flexibility to fly a large or smaller jib, and also using both of them to sail "wing-and-wing".